Additional Restrictions Grant (ARG) November 2020

 - The government has provided guidance to Local Authorities about the operation and delivery of the Additional Restrictions Grant scheme.

-- Under the Additional Restrictions Grant, Local Authorities will receive a one- off lump sum payment amounting to £20 per head in each eligible Local Authority when widespread national restrictions are imposed.
+- Under the Additional Restrictions Grant, Local Authorities received an initial lump sum payment amounting to £20 per head in each eligible Local Authority when widespread national restrictions are imposed.
 Local authorities can use this funding for business support activities.
 The government envisages this will primarily take the form of discretionary grants, but LAs can also use this funding for wider business support activities.
+A top-up payment was made in January 2021, and a further top-up can be claimed by the end of June 2021 if required.

 - National and local restrictions are legally binding restrictions imposed where the Secretary of State for Health and Social Care requires the closure of businesses under regulations made using powers in Part 2A of the Public Health (Control of Disease) Act 1984 in response to the threat posed by coronavirus and commonly as part of a wider set of measures.

 - In line with the eligibility criteria set out by the government and in this guidance, grant funding will provided to Local Authorities under national and LCAL 3 restrictions.
-This funding will be a one-off lump sum payment when national or LCAL 3 restrictions have come into force from 14 October 2020, in line with the grant offer letter sent to Local Authorities (using a grant under section 31 of the Local Government Act 2003).
+This funding was a lump sum payment when national or LCAL 3 restrictions came into force from 14 October 2020, in line with the grant offer letter sent to Local Authorities (using a grant under section 31 of the Local Government Act 2003).

 - The government has provided funding in order to support those businesses that have been severely impacted by the restrictions.
 Local Authorities can determine how much funding to provide to businesses from the ARG funding provided, and exactly which businesses to target.
 There is government guidance to encourage the types of business that should receive support.